 Now you will have to decide at what distance you want it sighted in at.
 Most hunters use the 1 1/2" high at 100 yards, which will put you roughly at the zero at 200 yards.
-But with the 200 yard zero you will still have to estimate distances in unfamiliar terrain.
+But with the 200-yard zero, you will still have to estimate distances in unfamiliar terrain.
 A much better way is to sight your rifle in to give you the longest point-blank or dead-on hold that is possible without shooting too high at the mid-range point.
 With most high powered rifles and bullets, this means 3" high at 100 yards.

-Your cross hairs are now where your bullet is hitting.
-Now that you have it sighted in at 25 yards, move to a 100 yard target and repeat this procedure.
+Your crosshairs are now where your bullet is hitting.
+Now that you have it sighted in at 25 yards, move to a 100-yard target and repeat this procedure.
 Your goal should be for 3" high in a 1" or less grouping.

 EXAMPLE FOR MOST HIGH POWERED RIFLES

 Sighted in at 3" high at 100 yards, the bullet will hit about 3-4" high at 200 yards, almost dead on at 300-350 yards, and less than 10" inches low at 400 yards.
-This is a range that we all know as "pretty darned far".
+This is a range that we all know as "pretty darned far."

 Most weapons have capability out to 600 yards in the right hand with lots and lots of practice.
-Shoot your rifle at 400, and 500, and 600 yards to calculate your bullet drop at all 3 distances just in case.
+Shoot your rifle at 400, and 500, and 600 yards to calculate your bullet drop at all three distances just in case.

-To practice at 400-600 yards you should invest in a high quality Range Finder and a good rifle rest, you may need to go to a rifle range.
+To practice at 400-600 yards, you should invest in a high-quality Range Finder and a good rifle rest, you may need to go to a rifle range.

-With the 3" high at the 100 yard sight in, you can hold dead center on the game out to 400 yards with no figuring at all.
-With a 100 yard zero you would be undershooting the vital area at less than 300 yards.
+With the 3" high at the 100-yard sight in, you can hold dead center on the game out to 400 yards with no figuring at all.
+With a 100 yard zero, you would be undershooting the vital area at less than 300 yards.
 This 3" high at 100 yards will bring out the cartridge's full potential.
-Use clear tape to stick your 400, 500 and 600 yard ‘bullet drop chart’ to your scope or rifle stock.
+Use clear tape to stick your 400, 500 and 600-yard bullet drop chart to your scope or rifle stock.